Italian orthography: J, K, W, X and Y

 The letter (i lunga, "long I", or gei) is not considered part of the standard Italian alphabet; however, it is used in some Latin words, in proper nouns (such as Jesi, Letojanni, Juventus, etc.), in words borrowed from foreign languages (most common: jeans, but also jazz, jet, jeep, banjo), and in an archaic spelling of Italian.

 Until the 19th century, j was used in Italian instead of i in word-initial rising diphthongs, as a replacement for final -, and between vowels (as in Savoja); this rule was quite strict in official writing.

-The letter j represents //j// in Latin and Italian and dialect words such as Romanesco dialect ajo //ˈajjo// ("garlic"; cf. Italian aglio //ˈaʎʎo//); it represents in borrowings from English (including judo, borrowed from Japanese via English); and in borrowings from French (julienne, bijou).
+The letter j represents //j// in Latin and Italian and dialect words such as Romanesco dialect ajo //ˈajjo// ("garlic"; Italian aglio //ˈaʎʎo//); it represents in borrowings from English (including judo, borrowed from Japanese via English); and in borrowings from French (julienne, bijou).

 The letters (cappa), (V doppia or doppia V, "double V"), (ics) and (ipsilon or I greca, "Greek I") are not part of the standard Italian alphabet and are used only in unassimilated or partially assimilated loanwords.

 The letter k is used in karma, kayak, kiwi, kamikaze, etc.; it is always pronounced //k//.
 It is often used informally among young people as a replacement for ch, paralleling the use of k in English (for example, ke instead of che).

-The letter w is used in web, whisky, water, "water closet / toilet", western, "Western movie", watt, etc; it is alternately pronounced //w// (in web, whisky, western) or //v// (in water, watt).
+The letter w is used in web, whisky, water, "water closet / toilet", western, "Western movie", watt, etc.; it is alternately pronounced //w// (in web, whisky, western) or //v// (in water, watt), the latter especially in German loanwords and foreign names.
 A capital is used as an abbreviation of viva or evviva ("long live").
 Although w is named V doppia or doppia V, in initialisms such as B. M. W., T. W. A., W. W. F., W. C., www it is normally read simply as vu.

 The letter x represents either //ks//, as in extra, uxorio, xilofono, or //ɡz// when it is preceded by e and followed by a vowel, e.g. exoterico.
 In most words, it may be replaced with or (with different pronunciation: xilofono/silofono, taxi/tassì) or, rarely, by (with the same pronunciation: claxon/clacson).
 In some other languages of Italy, it represents //z// (Venetian), //ʃ// (Sicilian), or //ʒ// (Sardinian and Ligurian).

 The letter y is used in yoga, yogurt, yacht, Uruguay, etc. This letter is sometimes replaced by i in some words such as yoga/ioga and yogurt/iogurt, but the spellings with y are much more common.